RubixML/ML/docs/basic-introduction.md

 In addition, PHP has a number of built-in functions and extensions that allow you to access data stored in various formats including [CSV](https://www.php.net/manual/en/function.str-getcsv.php) and [Database](https://www.php.net/manual/en/book.pdo.php).

 ## The Dataset Object
-In Rubix ML, data is passed in specialized containers called [Dataset objects](datasets/api.md).
+In Rubix ML, data are passed in specialized containers called [Dataset objects](datasets/api.md).
 Dataset objects handle all the selecting, splitting, folding, transforming, randomizing, and sorting of the samples and labels while keeping their indices aligned.
 In general, there are two types of datasets, *Labeled* and *Unlabeled*.
 Labeled datasets are used for supervised learning and for providing the ground-truth during testing.
 Unlabeled datasets are used for unsupervised learning and for making predictions (*inference*) on unknown samples.

 Suppose that you went out and asked 100 couples (50 married and 50 divorced) to rate their partner's communication skills (between 1 and 5), attractiveness (between 1 and 5), and time spent together per week (hours per week).
 You could construct a [Labeled](datasets/labeled.md) dataset from this data by passing the samples and labels into the constructor.